Wireworm Woes: Identification And Control

-Q: Can I compost plants with wireworm damaged roots?
+Q: Can I compost plants with roots that are damaged by wireworms?

 A: Well, you can, but it may not be wise to compost the roots.
-If there are eggs still around the roots themselves, you may be creating a nice warm environment where those eggs could hatch and infest your compost.
+If there are eggs still around the roots, you may be creating a nice warm environment where those eggs hatch and infest your compost.
 It’s better to dispose entirely of infested material when possible.
 The same holds true of any plant which shows signs of disease or pest infestation.